intake/intake/docs/source/index.rst

 and data interface
 for the python data ecosystem and take the pain out of data access.
 Get involved!

-New users are encouraged to check out the :ref:`Quickstart` and executable :ref:`Examples`.
+New users are encouraged to check out the Quickstart and executable Examples.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2
     :caption: Contents:

     quickstart.rst